What Is Rhinoplasty?

 What is the Cost of Rhinoplasty?

 Every candidate for rhinoplasty is curious about the cost.
 Unfortunately, because an ethical surgeon will review each case individually, the cost of treatment varies.
 The intricacy of an individual procedure and a patient’s current physical condition are both factors in determining the scope of surgery, and therefore the overall cost.
-In 2010, the American Society for Aesthetic Plastic Surgery reported that the average cost for rhinoplasty was $4,314.
+In 2010, A national rhinoplasty organization reported that the average cost for rhinoplasty was $4,314.
 This figure does not account for variations in fees according to geography, or associated fees such as operating room costs, anesthesia, or medications.
-Patients can learn more about their projected costs by scheduling a consultation with their chosen surgeon.
+Patient will receive precise detailed costs during their consultation with us.

 How do I choose the best Rhinoplasty surgeon for my upcoming nose job?